The Cost of Removing A Swimming Pool and Alternative Options

 Partial demolition or removal

-For a small to medium sized pool the cost of a partial demolition or removal of a pool that is small to medium in size could be $3,000 to $6,000, including 8” to 10” of topsoil.
-But this would only be the case if there were easy access for the type of heavy equipment required for the task.
+For a small to medium-sized pool, the cost of a partial demolition or removal of a pool that is small to medium in size could be $3,000 to $6,000, including 8” to 10” of topsoil.
+But this inground swimming pool removal cost would only be the case if there were easy access for the type of heavy equipment required for the task.

-However, the swimming pool removal costs can increase to $6,000 to $15,000 for larger pools or in areas with difficult access, large decks, other structures or more plumbing to deal with.
+However, the swimming pool removal costs can increase to $6,000 to $15,000 for larger pools or in areas with difficult access, large decks, other structures, or more plumbing to deal with.

 Full demolition and removal